citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 {{< figure type="youtube" id="sYukdJam6gk" title="It took a year from when citra started to get to this point" >}}

-This engineering feat was thanks to the hardwork of many contibutors in both the emulator scene and the 3ds hacking scene, who worked tirelessly to reverse engineer the 3DS GPU, a chip called the PICA200.
+This engineering feat was thanks to the hard work of many contributors in both the emulator scene and the 3ds hacking scene, who worked tirelessly to reverse engineer the 3DS GPU, a chip called the PICA200.
-But not even a few months later, Citra was able to play the game at fullspeed!
+But not even a few months later, Citra was able to play the game at full speed!

 {{< figure type="youtube" id="Hj8sPsB5qXQ" title="Good thing that shield flashing bug still isn't around" >}}